olympix/mutation-test-generator/README.md

 ## Features

-- **Unit Tests Generation:** Automates the creation of unit tests ensuring the correctness and reliability of your code
+- **Mutation Tests Generation:** Automates the creation of unit tests ensuring the correctness and reliability of your code

 ## Getting Started